Transitions in adult health and social care

 If you need funding from the council to pay for the support you need, a social worker can be allocated to you.
 It’s also a good plan to have a social worker allocated as early as possible so that needs are on record.
 Transitions work best when the team are involved with young people from age 14 to support smoother transition into adult services.

 You should call social services using the number on your local council website to find out if there’s a transition team in your area, and if not, to ask what support may be available.

 You can contact your local Social Services Department to arrange an assessment of need.
 A support budget will be based on this.
 Anyone who is worried about someone else’s welfare can ask for this.
 You can also ask for an assessment of your own needs as a carer.
 It's important to remember that eligibility for adult respite services can depend on a full assessment of needs.
 Councils decide their own eligibility criteria for support.
 It’s a good idea to get help from a local disability or support organisation, especially if you decide to appeal a decision.
 If you are refused support, this doesn’t have to be final.
 If someone’s needs change, or if you feel there are strong grounds for a reassessment, you can ask for their case to be reopened later on.

 For further information and guidance on social services supports see the CONTACT resource Talking About Tomorrow.

 You can see a series of Youtube videos on giving personal reflections, perspectives and advice on transition from an experienced parent of a young person with additional support needs.

 Work is ongoing to develop a more unified national approach to identifying and measuring transitions outcomes and opportunities to share learning, best practice, and resources between local authority areas.
-Scottish Government is working closely with organisations such as The Alliance and ARC, to improve the experiences of transition for young people and their families, for example linking with local authorities to discuss challenges and how to overcome them.
+We are working closely with organisations such as The Alliance and ARC, to improve the experiences of transition for young people and their families, for example linking with local authorities to discuss challenges and how to overcome them.